thelovesmith/Capstone-Project---JAWS/README.md

 ## User Story
   1. User will land on landing page.
 Once they click the page it    will render the        Home page
   2. User will be prompted with a modal to enter their E-mail address for a          Newsletter.
 They can enter their E-mail which    will be stored in a database or they can close the modal
   3. There will be five tabs: About, Music, Videos, Events, and     Store
   4. User can read about the collective on the "About" page; about page will also have     contact information
-  5. User can click through to fanlink and social media pages on    the "Music" page       for each artist
+  5. User can click through to Fanlink and social media pages on the "Music" page for each artist
   6. User can view embedded Youtube videos on the "Videos" page
   7. User can view upcoming shows and tour dates on the "Events"    page
   8. User can purchase merchandise on the "Store" page